Cataract Surgery: What to Expect

 Posterior capsular opacification

 Secondary cataracts, medically known as posterior capsule opacification, can occur when the capsule or tissue that supports your IOL becomes cloudy.
 Secondary cataracts can develop months or even years after cataract surgery.
-Treatment with an outpatient laser procedure is typically effective.
+Treatment with an outpatient laser procedure is

 These are some other questions people often ask about cataract surgery.
 Vicente Diaz, MD, MBA, reviewed the answers.

 Can cataracts be removed without replacing the lens?

 No. Because the cataract is a clouding of the lens itself, the only effective treatment is surgical removal and replacement of the lens.

 How long do cataract lenses last?